Robust information divergences for model-form uncertainty arising from sparse data in random PDE: The simplest UQ application: parametric sensitivity analysis

 \subsection{Fast screening for small perturbations}

-When the solver stage of the modeling process is computationally expensive, such as successive calls to a random PDE solver, efficiency can be gained by reducing the number of parameters to include in the full sensitivity analysis.
+While it is always advantageous if the number of parameters to include in the full sensitivity analysis can be reduced, the efficiency gain is acute when simulations are computationally expensive such as involving successive calls to a PDE solver.
 Following from \cref{eq:xi-linearization} in \cref{thm:information-divergence}, we consider a linearization specialized to small perturbations that relies on the Fisher Information matrix (FIM).
 As the FIM and can be computed cheaply, that is, without sampling, the linearized bound can be used to efficiently screen for insensitive parameter directions.
 We recall that the FIM for a parametric family of distributions $\Pb^\theta$ is given by

 where $p(x; \theta)$ is the density conditional on the value of $\theta$ (a classical definition from \cite{Wasserman:2013as}).

 \begin{corollary}[Efficient Screening] For a smooth parametric family $\Pb^\theta$ and $\epsilon >0$,